exasol/sqlalchemy-exasol/README.rst

 .. warning::

-    The maintenance of Turbodbc & pyodbc support is currently paused, and it is planned to be phased out in future versions.
+    The maintenance of pyodbc support is currently paused, and it is planned to be phased out in future versions.

 System Requirements